theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/causality1.md

 - **Low p-value (< 0.05)**: We reject $H_{\phi}$.
 The conditional independence is violated.
 The DAG's prediction is contradicted.
 The test fails.

 Passing all tests does not *prove* the DAG is correct.
 Multiple different DAG structures can imply the same set of conditional independencies (these are called "Markov equivalent" DAGs).
 What we can do is *falsify* DAG structures that make predictions contradicted by the data.
-This is the essence of rung 1: we can use conditional independence testing to rule out impossible causal structures, but we cannot definitively prove which structure is correct from observational data alone.
+On rung 1, we can use conditional independence testing to rule out impossible causal structures, but we cannot definitively prove which structure is correct from observational data alone.

 ![center](/figures/causality1/test-wrong-dag-1.png)